mvmolloy/milestone-project-1/README.md

 #### Existing Features
 - Nav
+  - **[scrollspy](https://getbootstrap.com/docs/4.0/components/scrollspy/)** aids the navigation through the side
 - Hero
 - About
-- CV - Including a link to download printable PDF of traditional CV
+- CV - My CV split into two "timelines": one is a traditional timeline of my employment and education history since starting university in 2013.
+The other displaying my front-end and back-end technical skills.
+Also includes a button to download printable PDF of traditional CV, which opens in a new tab.
 - Portfolio - showcasing Code Institute projects to date, including Love Running, Whiskey Drop and Rosie Odenkirk's Portfolio.
+Highlights 4 existing projects and prompts the user to consider if their project might be next.
+Gives a call-to-action to the contact form.
 - Contact: Including contact form
 - Footer: Links to social sites, including Twitter, Git, Facebook, Linked in and another link to download my CV as a PDF.

 #### Future Features
 - Make the contact form work
 - Add more projects using all the technical skills listed
+- Add real projects for real clients

 ## CREDITS

 #### Content
+- All text content was written by myself.

 #### Media
 - All backgrounds were made using: http://bg.siteorigin.com
 - The Hero Image was taken on my graduation day by Professor Adrian Pabst.
+A grey scale ("icarus") filter was added to this photo.
 - The project mockups were made using: https://smartmockups.com.
 All the projects for these are Code Institute Projects.
 - The hex colours came from here: https://www.color-hex.com/color/065858

 #### HTML & CSS